NEBOSH National General Certificate in

 What you will experience

 Upon course completion you should have the ability to recognise hazards and risks, analyse the implications of human factors and be able to report appropriate action to senior management using the backdrop of practical workplace situations.
 In addition we provide you with the opportunity to complete examination and assessment preparation, detailing revision and examination techniques and general advice on the exam and the practical assessment.

 Examinations are held four times a year in March, June, September and December.
+There is an additional charge for exams, please check the NEBOSH website for the current fees.
 NEBOSH require the completed registration form (with fee in full) by no later than the registration closing date for the relevant examination as listed below.

 - March examination - 8th February